wwjiang007/hbase-indexer/demo/README.txt

 and check by the logging of the SolrIndexingConsumer's that only one of the indexing consumers processed each event.

+If you would do the same with the DemoIngester, you'll notice that only one of the consumers is working at a time, this is because there is only one region server, which only sends out one batch of events at a time.

 ### Multiple subscribers